 The single greatest threat to the solvency of the City remains the rising cost of law enforcement services.
 City projections continue to show that law enforcement services costs are increasing at an unsustainable rate in excess of General Fund operating revenue primarily due to labor agreements approved by the Orange County Board of Supervisors, operational decisions made by the Orange County Sheriff's Department, and unfunded pension liabilities associated with the Orange County Employees Retirement System.
-The Orange County Sheriff's Department's anticipated deployment of body-worn cameras in Fiscal Year 2022-23 is also expected to increase costs.
-Recent cost increases have totaled 5.78% in Fiscal Year 2018-19, 2.05% in Fiscal Year 2019-20, 3.13% in Fiscal Year 2020-21, and 5.78% in Fiscal Year 2021-22, for a four-year cumulative increase of 11.4% (or, \$314,361) with no change in staffing.
+The Orange County Sheriff's Department's deployment of body-worn cameras for all patrol/traffic deputies also increased costs beginning in Fiscal Year 2022-23.
+Recent cost increases have totaled 5.78% in Fiscal Year 2018-19, 2.05% in Fiscal Year 2019-20, 3.13% in Fiscal Year 2020-21, 5.78% in Fiscal Year 2021-22, and 2.69% in Fiscal Year 2022-23, for a five-year cumulative increase of 14.4% (or, \$397,031) with no change in staffing.
+Though the cost increase in Fiscal Year 2022-23 was less than budgeted, costs are expected to rise significantly beginning in Fiscal Year 2023-24 due to the County of Orange's pending negotiation of new labor agreements with the Association of Orange County Deputy Sheriffs and other bargaining units.